Palatal myoclonus is a fast spasm (contraction) of the muscles in the roof of the mouth.

 Causes of Palatal myoclonus

-Palatal myoclonus is usually due to damage (lesions) on brain nerve pathways.
-Conditions that may lead to palatal myoclonus include multiple sclerosis.
+Palatal myoclonus is most often due to damage (lesions) on brain nerve pathways.
+Conditions such as multiple sclerosis may lead to this problem.

 Palatal myoclonus Symptoms

 - Popping in the ear